 Dynamic websites serve visitors pages that include content pulled from a database or generated by code.
 This is called server-side rendering, as the layout and content is assembled by the server delivering the page.
 It’s more complicated than that, but we’re keeping things simple.

 If a website isn’t static then it’s dynamic.
 This includes the millions of WordPress sites in existence along with every other site on the internet.
-The term “dynamic” is now more of an umbrella term, as there are many different ways to build a dynamic website, and the next type is a recent specialisation of the dynamic website type.
+The term “dynamic” is now more of an umbrella term, as there are many different ways to build a dynamic website.
+Web apps represent a relatively recent strategy for building dynamic websites.

-You might have seen this style referred to by a couple of acronyms: “SPA”.
-“PWA”.
-“Web app” is simpler and they all mean a website built to behave like an application.
-Instead of responding to user interaction by following clicked links to new pages rendered by a web server, web apps pull data off the server and redraw the contents of the current page.
+You might have seen this style referred to by a couple of acronyms: “SPA” / “PWA”.
+“Web app” is simpler. and they all mean a website built to behave like an application.
+Instead of responding to user interaction by following clicked links to new pages rendered by a web server, web apps pull data off the server and redraw the contents of the current page to display it.
 This is faster than requesting and loading new pages and creates that “app” feel.

 If a website looks like an app and acts like an app, is it an app?